Neobyzantine Octoechos: Panagiotes Keltzanides' method of exoteric music

-Panagiotes Keltzanides' "Methodical Teaching of the Theory and Practice of External music" (1881) is not only one of few complete treatises which continue the theoretical reflection of Panagiotes Halaçoğlu and Kyrillos Marmarinos.
+Panagiotes Keltzanides' "Methodical Teaching of the Theory and Practice of External music" (1881) is only one of few complete treatises which continue the theoretical reflection of Panagiotes Halaçoğlu and Kyrillos Marmarinos.
 It also contained a reproduction of a manuscript by Konstantinos the Protopsaltes with a representation of the tambur frets and interval calculations referred to certain makamlar and echoi.

 The whole book is written about a composition of Beyzade Yangu Karaca and Çelebi Yangu, a didactic chant to memorize each makam like each great sign in the Mega Ison according to the school of John Glykys, and their composition was arranged by Konstantinos the Protopsaltes, and transcribed by Stephanos the Domestikos and Theodoros Phokaeos.
 Konstantinos' negative opinion concerning the reform notation had been well-known, so it was left to his students to transcribe the method of his teaching and its subjects.
-It became obviously the motivation for Panagiotes Keltzanides' publication, thus, he taught a systematic transcription method for all makamlar according to the New Method.
+It became the obvious motivation for Panagiotes Keltzanides' publication, thus, he taught a systematic transcription method for all makamlar according to the New Method.

 The main part of his work is the first part of the seventh chapter.
 The identification of a certain makam by a fret name makes the fret name to a substitute of a solmisation syllable used for the basis tone.
-Thus, "dügah" (D: πα, α') represents all makamlar which belong to the echos protos, "segah" (E: βου, β') represents all makamlar of the diatonic echos devteros, "çargah" (F: γα, γ') all makamlar of echos tritos, "neva" (G: δι, δ') all makamlar of the echos tetartos, "hüseyni" (a: κε, πλ α') all makamlar of the echos plagios tou protou, "hicaz" as makam lies on "dügah" (D: πα in chromatic solfeggio, πλ β') and represents the different hard chromatic forms of echos plagios tou devterou, "arak" (B natural: ζω, υαρ) represents the diatonic echos varys, and finally "rast" (C: νη, πλ δ') represents all makamlar of echos plagios tou tetartou.
-It is evident that the whole solution is based on Chrysanthos New Method, and it is no longer compatible with the Papadike and the former solfeggio based on the trochos system.
+Thus, "dügah" (D: πα, α') represents all makamlar which belong to the echos protos; "segah" (E: βου, β') represents all makamlar of the diatonic echos devteros; "çargah" (F: γα, γ') represents all makamlar of echos tritos; "neva" (G: δι, δ') represents all makamlar of the echos tetartos; "hüseyni" (a: κε, πλ α') represents all makamlar of the echos plagios tou protou; "hicaz" as makam lies on "dügah" (D: πα in chromatic solfeggio, πλ β') and represents the different hard chromatic forms of echos plagios tou devterou; "arak" (B natural: ζω, υαρ) represents the diatonic echos varys; and finally, "rast" (C: νη, πλ δ') represents all makamlar of echos plagios tou tetartou.
+It is evident that the whole solution is based on Chrysanthos' New Method, and it is no longer compatible with the Papadike and the former solfeggio based on the trochos system.
 On the other hand, the former concept of Petros Bereketis to use a makam for a temporary change of the genus is still present in Keltzanides' method.
 Every makam can now be represented and even develop its own melos like any other echos, because the proper interval structure of a certain makam is indicated by the use of additional phthorai which were sometimes named after a certain makam, as long as the phthora was representative for just one makam.